ou've adopted a dog without completely understanding what you were getting into.

 8 Evidence-based Ways to Deal with Hyperactive Dogs

-Why more protein = aggression and hyperactivity in dogs?
+Why does more protein = aggression and hyperactivity in dogs?

-Furthermore, according to this Orijen White Paper (PDF), when dogs were fed diets containing highly digestible and concentrated proteins, there was less aggression and hyperactivity exhibited by the dogs than those fed low quality proteins.
+According to this Orijen White Paper (PDF), dogs fed diets containing highly digestible and concentrated proteins showed less aggression and hyperactivity than dogs fed low-quality protein.